Sewage: Reuse and reclamation

 An alternative to discharge into the environment is to reuse the sewage in a productive way (for agricultural, urban or industrial uses), in compliance with local regulations and requirements for each specific reuse application.
 Public health risks of sewage reuse in agriculture can be minimized by following a "multiple barrier approach" according to guidelines by the World Health Organization.

 There is also the possibility of resource recovery which could make agriculture more sustainable by using carbon, nitrogen, phosphorus, water and energy recovered from sewage.

 Sewage farm

 Regulations

-Management of sewage includes collection and transport for release into the environment, after a treatment level that is compatible with the local requirements for discharge into water bodies, onto soil or for reuse applications.
+Sewage management includes collection and transport for release into the environment after a treatment level that is compatible with the local requirements for discharge into water bodies, onto soil, or for reuse applications.
 In most countries, uncontrolled discharges of wastewater to the environment are not permitted under law, and strict water quality requirements are to be met.
 For requirements in the United States, see Clean Water Act.

-Sewage management regulations are often part of broader sanitation policies of a country.
+Sewage management regulations are often part of a country's broader sanitation policies.
 These may also include the management of human excreta (from non-sewered collection systems), solid waste and stormwater.